 Just remember to bring your camera or phone as these delightful display of color and light set against the dark shadows of night, are highly photogenic and will look great on your Instagram account!

-For guests wanting to combine their enjoyment of the temple’s beautiful festival with a visit to the world-famous Jigokudani Snow Monkey Park, our 1-Day Snow Monkeys & Zenko-ji Tomyo Lantern Festival Tour will run from Feb 6th to 11th and includes both lunch and dinner, all led by an English-speaking guide.
-With pick-up and drop-off availalbe in both Nagano City and Hakuba, this tour is a great way to experience the best of Nagano in winter!
+For guests wanting to combine their enjoyment of the temple’s beautiful festival with a visit to the world-famous Jigokudani Snow Monkey Park, our 1-Day Snow Monkeys & Zenko-ji Tomyo Lantern Festival Tour will run everyday from Feb 11th to 14th and includes a warming winter’s dinner, all led by an English-speaking guide – a great way to experience the best of Nagano in winter!